What are the causes of hair loss after surgery?

 Hair loss is more common than you think with most people experiencing an episode of excessive hair shedding at least once in their lifetime.
 So many factors can lead to this problem that sometimes it’s difficult to identify the right cause – especially if the hair loss is only temporary.

 Surprisingly, hair loss after surgery is also a common occurrence.
 Therefore we’re going to explain how anaesthesia can lead to telogen effluvium and how to restore your normal hair growth rate after your hair transplant surgery.

 - What happens to the body during surgery?

 - How can I reverse hair loss after surgery?

 What causes hair loss after surgery?

-Having anaesthesia administered, and followed by surgical intervention, can create a stress response in the body.
-In this way, the patient can develop telogen effluvium, i.e. the condition in which hair loss after surgery is triggered by a traumatic event or stress, be it physical or psychological.
+Having anaesthesia administered on the donor area and recipient area, followed by surgical procedures, can create a stress response in the body.
+This anaesthesia is provided as part of the follicular unit extraction (FUE) hair transplantation process which is used on all of our patients.
+In this way, the patient can develop telogen effluvium, i.e. the condition in which hair loss post surgery is triggered by a traumatic event or stress, be it physical or psychological.

-Common causes of telogen effluvium are; childbirth, bouts of chronic diseases, low-calorie diets, certain drugs and emotional upheavals.
+Common causes of this type of hair loss are; childbirth, bouts of chronic diseases, low-calorie diets, certain drugs and emotional upheavals.
 Major surgery and anaesthesia belong to this group too.